 It would be best to keep realistic expectations of the trip, from the logistics to the challenges along the way in order to have a sound frame of mind the entire trek duration.

-Please keep in mind that accommodations are basic but efficient.
+Please keep in mind that teahouse accommodations in Nepal are basic but efficient.

 Toilet situations could be challenging at times so try to be creative and resourceful when needed.
 Reach out to people who have tried trekking the base camp and learn from their stories.

 This way, you’ll be more mentally-equipped to handle challenges and bring optimism to the forefront.

 Another important caveat: altitude sickness can rob you of your physical and mental energy during the trek.
-Keep yourself hydrated, eat healthily and bring adequate medication.
+Keep yourself hydrated, eat healthy food and bring adequate medication.
 If required, let your guide know that you’re experiencing symptoms of altitude sickness and make a descent.

 Remember, getting to the base camp is not a race, it is an experience.
 Descending for the meantime is not losing, but just a safety protocol for you and your group.

 Mt.
 Everest Base Camp will be a totally different trekking experience from your training, but once you’re all physically and mentally set-up, you should be good to go.
 Keep in mind that the trek is not a marathon and you should value your safety above all else.
 When you get there, you’ll see that months of training have served you well.
 If you have done it already please let us know, in comment below, what you did to prepare yourself for a successful Everest Base Camp Trek.